DİTİB Kocatepe Mosque, Ingolstadt: History

+Architecture

 Mosque

-The mosque is inspired by Ottoman architecture, has two minarets, both around 27.5 meters tall, a big dome, around 5 meters tall and three floors.
-The prayer room with white and blue carpets fits 800 people in it and has a gallery floor for the women, around 135 m2, on the top.
+The three-story mosque is inspired by Neo-Ottoman architecture, has two minarets, both approximately 27.5 m tall, and a big dome that is approximately 5 m high.
+The prayer room has white and blue carpets, with capacity for 800 worshippers, plus a 135 m2 gallery floor for female worshippers.
 The mosque's walls are decorated with different calligraphy.

 Cultural center

 The cultural center is 611 m2.
-In the basement, in addition to storage and sanitary facilities, there is a mortuary for funeral ceremonies and washrooms for Wudu.
+In the basement, in addition to storage and sanitary facilities, there is a mortuary for funeral ceremonies and washrooms for wudu.
 On the ground floor there is a grocery store, a restaurant as well as the club premises.
 On the first floor there is a youth room, a library, women's rooms and children's rooms as well as lecture rooms and office rooms.

-A 420 m2 building next to the center has a Quran school as well as two apartments, one for the imam and one for the janitor.
+A 420 m2 adjacent building has a Quran school as well as two apartments, one each for the imam and janitor.